Ayms/node-gadgets/README.md

 [gadget html,width,height,gadget name,reserved,base,price,html of regexp object]

-No json format here for historical reasons...
+No json format here for now for historical reasons and backward compatibility with existing projects (TODO later).

 gadget html : the html of the gadget.